 The Rochester RHIO is designed to help protect patient privacy.
-In order for a provider to access patient information through the Rochester RHIO's community health information exchange (HIE), a patient must first give consent in order for that provider to have access to their healthcare record.
+In order for a provider to access patient information through Rochester RHIO's services gated by patient consent, a patient must first give consent in order for that provider to have access to their healthcare record (i.e. RHIO Explore, Alerts).
 Most patients allow medical professionals to exchange radiology and lab test results, prescription, and other information as a routine part of their care.
-Before the RHIO, such information was shared by postal mail, fax, and phone calls.
-In today's world, the RHIO allows information to be exchanged faster and more efficiently using a secure, online information exchange.
+Before the RHIO, information was shared by postal mail, fax, and phone calls.
+In today's world, the RHIO allows information to be exchanged faster and more efficiently using a secure, online information exchange rather than paper.

 How to provide consent for the RHIO.

-- Decide if you want your doctor to have access to your health information through the RHIO's secure health information exchange.
+- Decide if you want your doctor/provider to have access to your health care record through the RHIO's secure health information exchange.